 Physical Grading : 2 - Light

 Welcome to bustling Hanoi, the capital of Vietnam.
 Please arrive at our start point hotel before 6pm for an important group meeting.
 Enjoy one of two street food crawls with the group and CEO while in Hanoi.
-Included Activities: Arrival Day and Welcome Meeting Street Food Crawl
+Included Activities: Meet Your CEO and Group Street Food Crawl

 Explore a bit of Hanoi in the morning before an afternoon flight to Vientiane, the capital of Laos.
 There is a wealth of cultural delights to discover - on foot, by bicycle or, for the less energetic, by tuk-tuk.
 Visit Laos' most important national monument, Phat That Luang, or meander down the dusty riverside tracks to find villages full of friendly children, dogs and chickens.
 A visit to Vientiane's vibrant, colourful morning market (which incidentally is open all day!) is worthwhile, to find plenty of local treasures.
 A great way to round off the day is to enjoy a spectacular sunset over the Mekong.
 Transport: Plane (1.25 hour(s))